-IFCJ Canada has a management services agreement with IFCJ U.S. under which IFCJ U.S. provides fundraising consulting, information technology and other services.
+IFCJ Canada has a management services agreement with IFCJ U.S. under which IFCJ U.S. provides fundraising, consulting, information technology and other services.
 The agreement expires in December 2024.
-In accordance with a separate contract for services, IFCJ Canada transferred \$34,998 (2020 - nil) paid by IFCJ Canada to IFCJ U.S. to carry out the Education Outreach program on its behalf but under IFCJ Canada's direction and control.
+In accordance with a separate contract for services, IFCJ Canada transferred nil (2021 - \$34,998) to IFCJ U.S. to carry out the Education Outreach program on its behalf but under IFCJ Canada's direction and control.
+During the year, IFCJ U.S. provided an operating grant of \$400,787 (2021 - nil) to IFCJ Canada.